Disney discounts select kids tickets for summer - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

-The offer only applies to trips lasting three days or longer and is available for kids nine-years-old and younger.
+The offer only applies to trips lasting three days or longer and is available for kids 9 years old and younger.

 For more information, click here.